jllorian/pdsnd_github/README.md

 The code will ask for user input before running each calculation.

+### Requirements
+Tested with:
+- Python: 3.9.13
+- Pandas: 1.4.3
+- Numpy: 1.23.0
+Should work with:
+- Python: 3.7
+- Pandas: 1.1

 ### Files used
 1. bikeshare.py with the code.
 2. instructions.md with the functions objectives.
 3. chicago.csv with 2017 first semester data.
 4. new_york_city.csv with 2017 first semester data.
 5. washington.csv with 2017 first semester data.
+6. requirements.txt with the libraries version

 ### Credits
 Links to repos that inspired the code.